How to Paint a Wooden Glider. Use the HomeRight Finish Max Sprayer to easily paint your wooden glider to make it look like new again!

 Take Apart the Glider Down to the Frame

-I also unscrewed the top cushion from the ottoman.
-When I was finished I was left with only the chair frame and ottoman frame.
+I also unscrewed the top cushion from the ottoman, leaving me with only the chair and ottoman frames when finished.

 Sand and Clean the Glider

-Once I had it stained, I cleaned the entire glider with deck cleaner.
-This step may not be necessary for your glider, but since mine had been sitting outside, I wanted to be sure the wood was very clean and free of any dirt.
+Once sanded, I cleaned the entire glider with a deck cleaner.
+This step may not be necessary for your glider, but I wanted to ensure the wood was clean and dirt-free since mine had been sitting outside.

 Paint the Glider

-Since I knew that I wanted to have this furniture outside, I opted for stain rather than paint.
-We live in northern Arizona where the weather is pretty harsh.
-We get a lot of sun and wind, but also rain and snow.
-I know stain holds up better than paint outside.
+Since I wanted this furniture outside, I opted for stain rather than paint.
+We live in northern Arizona, where the weather is pretty harsh.
+We get a lot of sun, wind, rain, and snow.
+I know stain holds up better to outdoor use than paint does.

-I chose Semi-Transparent Thompson’s WaterSeal in Honey Gold.
-I chose a color that best matched the original wood color.
+I chose Semi-Transparent Thompson’s WaterSeal in Honey Gold, which best matched the original wood color.

-I ended up doing two light coats of stain, following the instructions on my particular stain for dry time between coats.
+I did two light coats of stain, following the instructions on my particular stain for dry time between coats.
 I allowed the chair to dry for 24 hours before the next step.

 Replace Upholstery Underlining